ar-nelson/schemepunk/README.md

 Schemepunk also includes MIT/BSD-licensed code from the following authors:

-- SRFI 113, 125, 132, and 133 implementations are taken from Chibi Scheme,
+- SRFI 113, 125, 132, and 133 implementations, and parts of SRFI 166
-  copyright &copy; 2009-2018 Alex Shinn
+  implementation, are taken from Chibi Scheme, copyright &copy; 2009-2020 Alex Shinn
 - SRFI 128 implementation copyright &copy; 2015 John Cowan
 - SRFI 146 tests and original reference implementation copyright &copy;
   2016-2017 Marc Nieper-Wißkirchen